cheapjack/FirstAidKit/onlinemeet20190731.md

 Kat mentioned [*Ghost Work*](https://ghostwork.info/) by Mary L. Gray which also had some sections pondering about the role of coworking or shared spaces for today's remote, dispersed workers.

-We are making a list of games here: https://github.com/cheapjack/P3K/wiki/Games-Ideas-&-Notes
+We are making a wiki of games and ideas here: https://github.com/cheapjack/P3K/wiki/Games-Ideas-&-Notes

+Many of these are in response to the notes from the first P3K workshop and our meeting.

 Next meeting we'll brainstorm on how we interpret this into our own game for the kit.